barolab/foobar-infra/docs/challenge.md

 The first decision made was to go with `GKE`, for a couple of reasons:

 1. I don't know anything about `GKE`, but I'm very curious because most comparison I saw put it in first place
-2. It seems most of the default addons are builtin, I don't have to bother with `kube-proxy` or the `CNI` for this challenge
+2. It seems most of the default addons are built-in, I don't have to bother with `kube-proxy` or the `CNI` for this challenge
 3. It's an opportunity to learn more about `GCP`

 I didn't want to spend too much time on deploying those resources (`GCP` or `Kubernetes`), so I decided to use tools that I'm familiar with: